FlorisCalkoen/egu2023/README.md

-# Enabling coastal data science at continental scale
+# A novel data ecosystem for coastal analyses

 This repository contains an abstract submission about enabling coastal data science at continental scale to [EGU 2023](https://www.egu23.eu/).
 The repository contains both